 Speaking of gentle – swallows!
 Gorgeous swallows were nesting in the Charge Room when I visited.
 (I forgot to learn about that part of the scythe-making process because I was too busy trying to get a photo of a swallow on an anvil.
 I’m sure it would have won me Wildlife Photographer of the Year but alas, I failed).

-Get a cuppa and a slice of cake from the shiny new cafe.
+Get a cuppa and a slice of cake from the cafe.
 And when you've had your fill of history (and cake), there’s much more to see and do on this side of town – from Abbeydale Road cafes and Sheffield Antiques Quarter shops, to a picnic in Whirlowbrook Park, woodcrafts in Ecclesall Woods, and, a couple of Sundays a month, the charming Abbeydale Miniature Railway.

 Look out for upcoming events at the Hamlet, like kids' craft activities throughout the summer holidays and the Steam Gathering, an annual celebration of all things steam-powered.

 - Words by